jamescasipong/backend/README.md

 3. **XAMPP**: Ensure XAMPP is also installed for development localhost server.
 4. **Composer**: This is PHP's dependency manager, similar to npm for JavaScript.
 For what purposes?
 Welp, tt is used for managing packages, such as installing useful packages like web-token, qr-code, etc., so you don't have to code them yourself.

-You follow this tutorial [tutorial](https://www.youtube.com/watch?v=iBaM5LYgyPk) for smooth installation process, as there is some of the things in PHP that you have to configure to be able to install Laravel; installing Laravel just sucks and is harder than coding in PHP lmaoo.
+Follow this tutorial [tutorial](https://www.youtube.com/watch?v=iBaM5LYgyPk) for smooth installation process, as there is some of the things in PHP that you have to configure to be able to install Laravel; installing Laravel just sucks and is harder than coding in PHP lmaoo.
 The video will guide you through the necessary PHP configurations and the installation process for Laravel.
 Once done, you can clone the repository and run ```composer install``` in the terminal of VSCode to install missing dependencies.

 ## Project Structure